 Since the launch of the new strategy in 2016, researchers supported by the HRP Alliance have made significant contributions to the implementation of WHO/HRP Studies in various countries, building the evidence base on critical sexual and reproductive health and rights issues.
 The HRP Alliance has also shown that opportunities to participate in larger research studies can strengthen individual research capacity.

-Sexual and reproductive health and rights are a key component of universal health coverage, but efforts to strengthen research capacity to generate evidence to guide the delivery of sexual and reproductive health services are particularly lacking.” said Anna Thorson, Head of Unit, Department of Sexual and Reproductive Health and Research, WHO/HRP.
+“Sexual and reproductive health and rights are a fundamental component of universal health coverage, but efforts to strengthen research capacity to generate evidence to guide the provision of sexual and reproductive health services are particularly scarce,” said Anna Thorson, Head of the Unit, Department of Sexual and Reproductive Health and Research, WHO / HRP.

 “HRP Alliance has a critical role to play in building networks, supporting, listening and learning from each other’s work, and strengthening collaborations that will improve SRHR for all.”